 Diligent, constant examination of one’s self and doctrine protects us from a slow drift from authentic growth through the perverted perception that God’s approval is manifested primarily through external works rather than internal transformation.
 We must watch our hearts for signs of drift such as:

 - Waning love for God’s people

 - Waning love for God’s Word

 - Lack of thanksgiving

 Spiritual laziness may lead to submission to desires that demand doctrinal distortion (1 John 1:5-10).
 We must accept the principle that when our desires conflict with God’s Word we must change because He will not.

 Therefore, we must keep short accounts through early confession of our sins.
 This is especially true of inward sins.
 We must constantly converse with God through meditating on His Word and open authentic prayer that addresses what is really happening in our lives.

 Accountability partners can be very helpful.
 They can assist us in the regular review of our life and doctrine.
 Honest and transparent conversation with those dedicated to our personal transformation through grace versus merely condoning our sinful state is of extreme value.

-So, if you want to make in through this spiritual journey meditate, activate, demonstrate and evaluate.
+So, if you want to make it through this spiritual journey, meditate, activate, demonstrate, and evaluate.
 By continually practicing these prerequisites in dependence upon the Holy Spirit you can rest in the promise of God that you will save both yourself and those that hear you!